wreckbeck/book-review-site/README.md

 In the style sheet you will be practicing how to:

--  Place the Header/Title section across the top of the site with a border and appropriate background color.
+-  Place the Header/Title section across the top of the site with a border and appropriate background color
 -  Provide an appropriate background color for the main content section
--  Select appropriate fonts & colors for text on the site.
+-  Select appropriate fonts & colors for text on the site
--  Make the navigation links display different colors when the mouse rolls over the link.
+-  Make the navigation links display different colors when the mouse rolls over the link
--  Use CSS styling to hide the bullet-points of the unordered lists in the site.
+-  Use CSS styling to hide the bullet-points of the unordered lists in the site
 -  Place the Footer section across the entire bottom of the site with a border and an appropriate background color

 Page Specific Styling:
 -  `index.html`
-	-  use CSS styling to hide the bullet-points of the unordered list containing the book images.
+	-  use CSS styling to hide the bullet-points of the unordered list containing the book images
 	-  use CSS styling to make all the images the same height
 -  `eloquentRuby.html`
-	-  The __Eloquent Ruby__ book image should be left-aligned with the details about the book to the right of it.
+	-  The __Eloquent Ruby__ book image should be left-aligned with the details about the book to the right of it
 -  `contact.html`
-	-  The site maintainer photo should be left-aligned and the message about contacting the site maintainer to the right of it.
+	-  The site maintainer photo should be left-aligned and the message about contacting the site maintainer to the right of it

 When you are finished review your changes with your tablemate.